 - As the Corporation has grown, we have developed a core team of professionals who provide services to some or all of the operating entities within the Sprott Group (as defined below).
 These "shared services" employees are rewarded by reference to the overall success of the Corporation, with a focus on their individual contributions and the external competitive environment. - SAM's strategy has been to selectively hire "best in class" portfolio managers and analysts supported by sales, trading, operations, finance and compliance personnel.
 We seek to align the interests of our key personnel, including the CEO of SAM, with those of the investors in the investment funds that SAM manages and, in turn, the shareholders of the Corporation.
-SAM's portfolio managers earn variable compensation as part of Pool 1. - In the Lending and Streaming business units we seek to align the interests of our key personnel with those of the investors in the funds that Lending and Streaming manages with our portfolio managers earning variable compensation as part of Pool 1. - SCP is engaged in two lines of business: (1) a merchant banking and investment banking business; and (2) investment management and administrative services to high net worth individuals and institutions.
-Employees of SCP engaged in merchant and investment banking are compensated primarily via a percentage of the commissions and advisory fees generated from corporate finance and advisory mandates completed.
-Employees of SCP engaged in investment management and administrative services are primarily compensated via a percentage of the commissions on the sale and purchase of securities on behalf of their clients.
-Additional variable compensation may be earned based on overall results of SCP.
+SAM's portfolio managers earn variable compensation as part of Pool 1. - In the Private Strategies business unit we seek to align the interests of our key personnel with those of the investors in the funds that Private Strategies manages with our portfolio managers earning variable compensation as part of Pool 1. - At SGRIL and SAM USA, investment advisors are compensated primarily via a percentage of the commissions generated from the sale and purchase of securities on behalf of their clients, a fee based on the client assets they manage and a percentage of the commissions and advisory fees generated from corporate finance and advisory mandates completed.
+They may earn additional variable compensation based on overall corporate results.